Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-\leavevmode (a) Compared to other methods, counterfactual intervention is relatively more expensive in \textbf{computational cost}, normally requiring multiple forward passes/modifications to the model representation.
-Searching for the right targets to intervene can also be costly.

-(b) As mentioned before, erasure-based intervention can result in \textbf{nonsensical inputs}, which sometimes allow adversaries to manipulate the explanation \cite{slack_fooling_2020}.

-(c) Intervening in a single feature relies on the assumption that features are \textbf{independent}.
+However, they also share a number of disadvantages.
+First, compared to other methods, counterfactual intervention is relatively more expensive in \textbf{computational cost}, normally requiring multiple forward passes and modifications to the model representation.
+Searching for the right targets to intervene in can also be costly.
+Second, as explained before, erasure-based intervention can result in \textbf{nonsensical inputs or representations}, which sometimes allow adversaries to manipulate the explanation \cite{slack_fooling_2020}.
+Third, intervening in a single feature relies on the assumption that features are \textbf{independent}.
 Consider the sentence \textit{This movie is mediocre, maybe even bad} \cite{wallace_interpreting_2020}.
 If we mask out \textit{mediocre} or \textit{bad} individually, the predicted sentiment will probably not change much (still \texttt{negative}).
-Hence, an explanation method that relies on single feature erasure might report that neither token is important for the model prediction.
-However, it does capture feature interactions, like the OR relationship between \textit{mediocre} or \textit{bad} here -- as long as one of them is present, the sentiment is likely \texttt{negative}.
+Hence, an explanation method that relies on single-feature erasure might report that neither token is important for model prediction.
+However, such a method does not capture feature interactions, like the OR relationship between \textit{mediocre} or \textit{bad} here -- as long as one of them is present, the sentiment is likely \texttt{negative}.
 More examples are provided in \citet{shrikumar_learning_2017}.

-(d) Interventions are often overly \textbf{specific to the particular example} \cite{wallace_interpreting_2020}.
+Additionally, interventions are often overly \textbf{specific to the particular example} \cite{wallace_interpreting_2020}.
 This calls for more insights into the scale of such explanations (i.e., if we discover a problem, is it only about one example or a bigger issue?) and general takeaways (i.e., what do we know about the model from this explanation?).
+Finally, counterfactual intervention may suffer from \textbf{hindsight bias} \cite{de_cao_how_2020}, which questions the foundation of counterfactual reasoning.
+Specifically, the fact that a feature can be dropped without influencing the prediction \textit{might not mean} that the model ``knows'' that it can be dropped and has not used it in the original prediction. \citet{de_cao_how_2020} illustrates this point with an intuitive example of the Reading Comprehension task, where a model is given a paragraph and a question, and should identify an answer span in the paragraph.
+Now, using counterfactual intervention, if we mask out everything except the answer in the paragraph, the model will for sure predict the gold span.
+Nonetheless, this does not imply that everything else is unimportant for the model's original prediction.
+The issue again calls for a rethinking of the fundamental assumptions of counterfactual reasoning.